Life Insurance Death Benefit

 • When someone buys a life insurance policy, it will list a death benefit.
 It could be a few thousand dollars, hundreds of thousands or even millions.

-• Upon signing up for life insurance, the policy owner will decide how much death benefit coverage they wish to buy.
-This will be listed in their initial insurance contract.
+• When signing up for life insurance, the policy owner decides the death benefit amount, which is listed in their initial contract.

 • Certain types of life insurance policies, such as whole life, can also increase the death benefit over time as the policyholder pays premiums.